shreya888/Daily-Code-Diary/Day 5 - 27th Mar/README.md

 ## What I learnt/re-learnt today:
 1. Testing in Python - Check out [here](./Day%205%20-%2027th%20Mar/Testing%20in%20Python.md)!
-3. Classes and Objects in python
+2. Classes and Objects in python
-4.
+3. Exception Handling